Satellite Mega-Constellations

 Public (NASDAQ: AMZN)

 Amazon is building Amazon Leo, formerly Project Kuiper, as a low Earth orbit broadband network for customers and communities beyond the reach of existing terrestrial infrastructure.
 The system combines thousands of satellites with a global ground network and a three-terminal hardware lineup: Leo Nano, Leo Pro, and Leo Ultra.
 Amazon began enterprise preview in November 2025 and says broader service rollout will follow in 2026 as coverage and capacity increase.
-As of April 4, 2026, Amazon had deployed 241 satellites across nine missions and was preparing two more launches later that month.
+After LA-06 and LE-02 in late April 2026, Amazon had launched 302 production satellites, and its planned acquisition of Globalstar adds a direct-to-device path for future Leo generations.

 Satellites Deployed